Anand3799/AsianHomeoCare/README.md

   - List of all past consultation dates
   - Chronologically ordered (newest first)
   - Click date to expand details

-- **Reasons for Visits:**
-  - All chief complaints from past consultations
-  - What brought patient to clinic each time
-  - Helps identify recurring issues

 - **Notes from Past Consultations:**
   - Doctor's detailed notes